GovindaBachani/Music-Recommendation-Engine/README.md

 each time all items are checked.
 When no items move during an iteration, the algorithm ends.

+# File Details

+1) /MapReduceVersion/MapReduceKMeans.java : This is the Driver Class which executes the algorithm.
+2) /MapReduceVersion/SongDataPoint.java : This is the Class which represents each song in the system and consists of all the attributes of the song.
+3) /MapReduceVersion/DoubleArrayWritable.java : This is Class which defines all the numeric attributes which form the basis of our algorithm.
+This class is a part of SongDataPoint class.
+4) /MapReduceVersion/NaNException.java : Custom Exception.
+5) /MapReduceVersion/MillionSongCSV.csv : The dataset in the form of CSV.
+6) /MapReduceVersion/FinalResultFile : This is final file where we showcase our clusters.

 This Project is done for the classwork for Parallet Data Processing using Map Reduce.

-This program to perform K Means clustering is written for a small subset of data for local Machine while,we Execute this on AWS clustered environmet of 10 EC2 Large machines for a large dataset.
+The program to perform K Means clustering is written for a small subset of data for local Machine while,we executed this on AWS clustered environmet of 10 EC2 Large machines for a large dataset.

 Typically a K Means CLustering task involves 3 Major Steps listed as below.